Teshio-Nakagawa Station: Platforms

-Adjacent stations

 History

 The station opened on 8 November 1922, originally named Ponpira Station (誉平駅).
 It was renamed Teshio-Nakagawa Station on 20 July 1951.
 With the privatization of Japanese National Railways (JNR) on 1 April 1987, the station came under the control of JR Hokkaido.

+Passenger statistics

+In fiscal 2022, the station was used by an average of 5.4 passengers daily.